ndoladimeji/Tmdb_movie_database/README.md

 ![image](https://user-images.githubusercontent.com/103776681/184548717-e03f02f6-17eb-48a2-9cb5-24cb2e9fcaf9.png)
-This best line of fit for the scatter plot above is a vertical straight line.
+The best line of fit for the scatter plot above is a vertical straight line.
 This means no relationship between popularity and vote average.

 ### Research Question 3 (What is the Relationship between vote count and popularity?)